open-mmlab/mmengine/docs/zh_cn/design/infer_translation.md

 ### `_init_visualizer()`

 Initializes and returns the `visualizer` required by the inferencer, which is equivalent to the `visualizer` used in the training process.
-By default, `BaseInferencer` obtains the `visualizer` from the configuration of the `visualizer`, so there is usually no need to overide the `_init_visualizer` function.
+By default, `BaseInferencer` obtains the `visualizer` from the configuration of the `visualizer`, so there is usually no need to override the `_init_visualizer` function.

 ### `preprocess()`

-Input arguements:
+Input arguments:

 - inputs：Input data, passed into `__call__`, usually a list of image paths or image data.
 - batch_size：batch size, passed in by the user when calling `__call__`.